Ibaqu/CodeBlogs/Writing_Ballerina_Unit_Tests/Blog/Writing_Ballerina_Unit_Tests.md

 As with other languages, Ballerina follows a similar way of writing Unit tests.

 1. Define the expected and desired output of the test case
-2. Use `@test:config` to annotate the test function
+2. Use `@test:Config` to annotate the test function
 3. Call the functions you are trying to test within the test function
 4. Assert the results